andrescanas01/bashnutshell/README.md

 Multiple Pipes with File I\O Output\
 Overwrite vs Append Output\

-Darren:\
-TBD

 ## Non-completed Features
 Wild card matching\
 Redirect Standard Error to Output File\
 & functionality for background process running\

 ## Bugs
-Bug when attempting to expand a variable with a string qoutation.
+Bug when attempting to expand a variable with a string quotation.
 Faulty but functional.